landline - spark - wireless - radio

 A long-leg key with our reproduction straight lever.
 The knobs are old brown Bakelite.

 The J.H.Bunnell Company made many models of hand keys -- most common, a few rare.
-In my personal collection I have a couple that seem unique: I have never seen any others.
+In my personal collection I have a couple that seem unique; I have never seen any others.
 One of them is shown on this page (not for sale).

-WU mark on base.
+Stamping on brass base.

 #034BUN Bunnell radio sideswiper.